vukovicpavle/dev-utils/docs/gitget.md

-# gitget - Git Repository Branch Getter
+# gitget

-A utility script for getting all git branches from a remote repository.
+A utility script to synchronize your local repository with all remote branches.

-## Features
+## Description

+`gitget` performs three main operations:

+1. Sets up tracking for all remote branches
-- Automatically fetches and pulls all remote branches
+2. Fetches all remote branches
+3. Pulls updates from all branches

 ## Usage

-Inside the repository directory:
+Simply run:

 ```bash
 gitget